State Guide · Bihar

 BIHARRERA (Bihar Real Estate Regulatory Authority) regulates all qualifying builder projects in Bihar.
 Patna's real estate market has significant builder activity — always verify BIHARRERA registration before booking any project.

-✓ Max 10% advance before sale agreement
+Maximum 10% advance before the sale agreement.

-✓ Quarterly progress reports mandatory
+Quarterly progress reports are mandatory.

-✓ Delay penalty: refund with interest or compensation
+On delay, refund with interest or compensation.

-When BIHARRERA Applies
+When It Applies

 All projects with land > 500 sq m or 8+ units must be registered before advertising or selling any unit.
-Verify registration number at rera.bihar.gov.in before booking.
+Verify the registration number at rera.bihar.gov.in before booking.

+Bodh Gaya / tourism zone projects and Patna projects are the most active BIHARRERA markets.
 For Patna properties: always verify BIHARRERA registration AND Patna Nagar Nigam layout approval separately.
-Some older builder projects predate BIHARRERA and may not be registered - for these, verify layout approval directly with Patna Municipal Corporation.
+Some older builder projects predate BIHARRERA and may not be registered — for these, verify layout approval directly with Patna Municipal Corporation.
 For Bodh Gaya and tourism zones: verify applicable tourism zone approvals in addition to BIHARRERA.

 VIII